Washington star Michael Penix Jr. takes pounding, disappointing loss in college finale

 HOUSTON (AP) — Michael Penix Jr. couldn’t complete the final chapter in his storybook season Monday night.

-The quarterback with two surgically-repaired knees threw for 255 yards with a touchdown and two interceptions as No. 2 Washington fell to top-ranked Michigan 34-13 in the College Football Playoff championship game.
+The quarterback with two surgically repaired knees threw for 255 yards with a touchdown and two interceptions, taking a pounding as No. 2 Washington fell to top-ranked Michigan 34-13 in the College Football Playoff championship game.

-Penix returned for a sixth season to try and help the Huskies to a title, but his performance wasn’t enough to overcome a terrible start by his team’s defense.
+Penix returned for a sixth season to try and help the Huskies to a title, but the Heisman Trophy runner-up's performance wasn’t enough to overcome a terrible start by his team’s defense.

+“Everybody knows my story,” he said.
+“I’ve been through a lot.
+I’ve had ups and downs.
+But I’m thankful for it all.
+I’m super blessed.”

 Washington (14-1) was obliterated by Michigan (15-0) for 174 yards rushing and 229 total yards in the first quarter as the Huskies fell behind 14-3.